davletovb/neva/ROBUSTNESS_GAPS.md

 - Tests with actual small transformer-model weights.
 - FAISS dependency-enabled CI; its implementation remains excluded from coverage and its local test is skipped.
-- Focused Composite/Conditional coverage is expanded on `feat/composite-conditional-coverage` (pending merge): validation, group migration/removal, child unavailability, environment propagation, scheduler overrides, predicate errors/updates, pause filtering, and termination hooks.
+- Focused Composite/Conditional coverage is merged in PR #54: validation, group migration/removal, child unavailability, environment propagation, scheduler overrides, predicate errors/updates, pause filtering, and termination hooks.
 Deeper nested lifecycle and fairness testing remains open.
 - Connect/write timeout and additional malformed-response/SDK integration cases.

 The two-agent loopback HTTP and actual read-timeout gap is covered by merged PR #52.
 TransformerAgent remains at 54%; the scheduler branch measures CompositeScheduler at 96% and ConditionalScheduler at 100% statement coverage.
 FAISS remains excluded on main while PR #53 is deferred.